 Have a hankering for barbeque?
 If so, the award-winning barbeque at Bennett’s will satisfy your cravings.
 Savory sauces, hickory wood smoked flavors and secret recipes come together to create some of the best barbeque east of Mississippi.
 Two of my favorite menu items are the Hickory Wings and Beef Brisket.
 You can’t go wrong with either!

 Directions: 2425 Parkway, Pigeon Forge, TN 37863

 For seriously delicious Italian food in the Smokies, you can’t beat Johnny Carino’s.
 If you’re a pasta lover like me, you’ll be torn between all of the menu items.
-After many nights here, I’ve found two favorites: the Skilletini, a sizzling skillet with spaghetti, spicy marinara sauce, parmesan, marinated peppers and onions; and the Grilled Chicken Bowtie Festival, a bowl of bowtie pasta with sliced chicken, bacon, garlic, red onions, roma tomatoes and asiago cream sauce.
+After many nights here, I’ve found two favorites: the Skilletini, a sizzling skillet with spaghetti, spicy marinara sauce, parmesan, marinated peppers and onions; and the Grilled Chicken Bowtie Festival, a bowl of bowtie pasta with sliced chicken, bacon, garlic, red onions, roma tomatoes, and asiago cream sauce.
 So good!

-When you dine at the best restaurants in Pigeon Forge, you’re guaranteed a good meal and great time.
+When you dine at the best restaurants in Pigeon Forge, you’re guaranteed a good meal and a great time.

 Ashley is Reserve Direct’s travel expert, visiting Pigeon Forge to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.